PlugFox/SurfGear/packages/relation/README.md

 );
 ```

-To notify all consumers of data changes, you can emit the actual data to the `StreamedState` via the `accept()` function.
+To notify consumers of any data changes, you can release the relevant data to the `StreamedState` via the `accept()` function.

 ```dart
 userBalanceState.accept(100);